 What happens if you do develop a real friendship with someone from work outside the office based on similar interests?
 Could it be perceived that you have influence in their decisions related to the organization?
 Could it be a conflict of interest?

 What if they disagree or have an opposing view to something you post?
 Could it damage the relationship?
 What happens if they cutoff their relationship with the organization because of something you posted on social media?

 Most nonprofit professionals work more than a 40-hour week and it’s important to have downtime to connect with your family and friends and participate in activities you enjoy.

 3. What do you do if someone from work tries to contact you after hours about work through social media?
 Do you respond?
 Is it ok for you to be available 24/7 for work issues and chat?
 Why or why not?

 For most of us, there are no easy answers to the above questions.

-Hopefully these questions have caused you to stop for a moment and think about how you connect on social media.
+Hopefully these questions have caused you to stop for a moment and think about how you connect with donors on social media.

 You may have additional questions based on your specific situation.
 Does your organization currently have a social media policy?
 If not, does it need one?
 If it does, when was the last time it was reviewed and updated?